alari777/project-hsl-citybike-app/README.md

   - Add new station manually
   - Import trips remotely by URL (examples of this URLs see here: [Introduction](#introduction))
   - Add new trip manually

+In order to add stations please go on `Manage: trips and stations` page.
+Then insert this URL: `https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv` in `URL for fetching stations` and press `Import stations`.
+Wait a little and available stations will be added in database soon.

+In order to add trips please go on `Manage: trips and stations` page.
+Then insert e.g.  this URL: `https://dev.hsl.fi/citybikes/od-trips-2021/2021-05.csv` in `URL for fetching trips` and press `Import trips`.
+Wait a little and available trips will be added in database soon.
+Adding of trips is hard operation, so it was split on 2 sub-operations:
+- Fetching data, prepare data and create new csv file with trips (e.g. there no trips where distance is less 10 metres or time durations is less 10 seconds).
+- Adding data in database.

+Of course, you can add stations and trips manually.

+After adding stations and trips you can go on `Trips` page where you can see all available trips.
+Also, you can go on `Stations` page where you can see all available stations.
+You can see more additional information about current station.
+For this one just move by link `view`.

 ## <a name="routes">Routes</a>
 - Download